Rod Dreher

-Raymond Oliver Dreher Jr. (born February 14, 1967), known as Rod Dreher, is an American writer and editor living in a self-imposed exile in Budapest, Hungary.
+Ray Oliver Dreher Jr. (born February 14, 1967), known as Rod Dreher, is an American conservative writer and editor living in Hungary.
 He was a columnist with The American Conservative for 12 years, ending in March 2023, and remains an editor-at-large there.
 He is also author of several books, including How Dante Can Save Your Life, The Benedict Option, and Live Not by Lies.
 He has written about religion, politics, film, and culture in National Review and National Review Online, The Weekly Standard, The Wall Street Journal, and other publications.

 He was a film reviewer for the South Florida Sun-Sentinel and chief film critic for the New York Post.
 His commentaries have been broadcast on National Public Radio's All Things Considered, and he has appeared on CNN, Fox News, MSNBC, Court TV, and other television networks.

 Early life and education

 Dreher was born on February 14, 1967, in Baton Rouge, Louisiana.
-He was named after his father, Ray Oliver Dreher, a local judge and politician.
-FBI documents uncovered in 2022 named Ray Dreher as a member of the Ku Klux Klan, a revelation which Dreher described as "proof of a terrible story that I had long suspected was true, but hoped against hope was not".
-He was raised in the small town of St. Francisville, and was part of the first graduating class at Louisiana School for Math, Science and the Arts in Natchitoches.
-He graduated with a Bachelor of Arts degree in journalism from Louisiana State University in 1989.
+He was named after his father, Ray Oliver Dreher, a local landowner and parish sanitation official.

+Dreher was raised in the small town of St. Francisville, the parish seat of West Feliciana Parish north of Baton Rouge.
+He attended the Louisiana School for Math, Science and the Arts in Natchitoches, where he was part of the school's first graduating class in 1985.
+In 1989 he graduated with a Bachelor of Arts degree in journalism from Louisiana State University.